piotrstasiak06/ChatBot/README.md

 # Chat Application

 This project consists of a backend and a frontend for a chat application.
-The backend is built with Node.js and Express, and the frontend is built with React.
+The backend is built with Node.js and Express, and the frontend is built in React with ContextAPI.

 ## Prerequisites